KortesmakiAB/HornRep/Questions.md

 Would you refactor this?

 #### App.js
+searchFormState.formFields - I am sending lots of empty strings in the qstring to the api.
+The backend is expecting this and can handle it.
+But ideally, should there be a different approach?

 #### Valtio
 I'm not sure I understand the use case for `subscribe()` and `unsubscribe()`.